Label-supervised surgical instrument segmentation using temporal equivariance and semantic continuity: INTRODUCTION

-For unsupervised paradigm, Liu et al. \cite{liu2020unsupervised} relied on handcrafted cues including color, objectness and location to learn implicit segmentation information.
-Some methods \cite{sahu2021simulation,sestini2023fun} applied simulated data with annotations and made domain adaptation to real scene.
-For semi-supervised paradigm, Jin et al.\cite{jin2019incorporating} generated pseudo masks for unlabeled frames by transferring predictions with temporal priors.
-Wei et al.\cite{wei2023segmatch} extended a widespread semi-supervised classification pipeline to SIS where the unlabeled weak augmented images enforce unsupervised loss against the adversarial-augmented image on the pixels with high confidence.
-For weakly-supervised paradigm, Yang et al. \cite{yang2022weakly} eased pixel-wise segmentation annotations to scribble level.
-Matalla et al. \cite{sanchez2021scalable} introduced a joint weakly supervised detection and segmentation methods based on box annotations and part of instrument presence labels.
-Owing to a low amount of supervision and complicated surgical scene, the task of weakly supervised SIS with only instrument presence labels have rarely been explored.
-Current works \cite{nwoye2019weakly} focus on coarse tasks like location or detection.
+In the unsupervised paradigm, Liu et al.~\cite{liu2020unsupervised} relied on handcrafted cues such as color, objectness, and location to learn implicit segmentation representations.
+Other methods~\cite{sahu2021simulation,sestini2023fun} used annotated simulated data and applied domain adaptation to real-world surgical scenarios.
+These approaches can only identify category-agnostic segments and lack semantic information.
+In the semi-supervised paradigm, Jin et al.~\cite{jin2019incorporating} generated pseudo-masks for unlabeled frames by transferring predictions based on temporal priors.
+Wei et al.~\cite{wei2023segmatch} extended a widely used semi-supervised classification framework to SIS.
+Their method applies unsupervised loss to high-confidence pixels in weakly augmented images by contrasting them with adversarially augmented versions.
+However, these approaches still require a substantial quantity of pixel-level annotations.
+In the weakly supervised paradigm, Yang et al.~\cite{yang2022weakly} reduced the need for dense segmentation annotations by using scribble-level labels.
+Matalla et al.~\cite{sanchez2021scalable} proposed a joint detection and segmentation framework based on bounding box annotations and partial presence labels.
+More recent work~\cite{nwoye2019weakly} has advanced label-supervised localization and detection using only instrument presence information.
+However, label-supervised surgical instrument segmentation remains an underexplored task.
+It requires more robust modeling of pixel-level and region-level relationships.

-In this paper, we propose a novel weakly supervised surgical instrument segmentation (\textbf{WSIS}) architecture, WeakSurg, which only relies on instrument presence annotations.
-The method is inspired from two-stage weakly supervised semantic segmentation (WSSS) for nature domain \cite{xu2022multi}.
-Different from previous methods of WSIS, we take video temporal attributes into account for improving the effectiveness from two perspectives: temporal equivalence and semantic continuity.
-Particularly, from temporal equivalence perspective, we apply a prototype-based temporal consistency regularization loss on adjacent features to improve temporal consistency.
-From semantic continuity perspective, we augment local adjacent reference crops together with global target view and constrain semantic continuity for each same category with designed loss.
-By selecting non-discriminative local regions, WeakSurg can activate more low-confidence target parts and maintain more robustness against appearance change.

-Our main contributions can be summarized as follows: \begin{enumerate} \item We present a weakly supervised architecture for surgical instrument segmentation, which relies on only instrument presence annotations and explores temporal information.
-To the best of our knowledge, such a problem setup is {\bf firstly} studied.

-\item Driven by the temporality of a surgical video, we take temporal attributes into account by designing two novel losses: prototype-based temporal equivariance regulation and class-aware temporal semantic continuity.